Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 Lexapro, a selective serotonin reuptake inhibitor (SSRI) drug, has been linked to severe birth defects in newborns whose mothers were prescribed the antidepressant while pregnant.
 Lexapro was first introduced into the market in 2002 by manufacturer Forest Laboratories and has since been the focus of several lawsuits.
 Pregnant women who were prescribed the Lexapro have accused the drug of causing their children to develop autism and other severe birth defects.

-If you or a loved one was prescribed Lexapro during pregnancy and your child suffered from birth defects, you may be entitled to file a class action lawsuit against the manufacturers.
-The law team at O’Connor, Acciani & Levy is experienced in fighting for the rights of those who have been affected by harmful drugs.
+If you or a loved one was prescribed Lexapro during pregnancy and your child suffered from birth defects, our SSRI attorneys could help you file a class action lawsuit against the manufacturers.
+The Cincinnati Lexapro lawyers at O’Connor, Acciani & Levy is experienced in fighting for the rights of those who have been affected by harmful drugs.
 We will provide you with a free consultation to see if you are entitled to file a Lexapro lawsuit.

 Studies have shown that woman who are pregnant and take SSRIs like Lexapro have an increased risk of delivering a child with birth defects.
 Some of the most commonly reported birth defects include: